andrew01144/OPA-tips/BriefInstallAndTest_In-Distro.md

-# Setting up an Omni-Path fabric for evaluation
+# Setting up an Omni-Path fabric for evaluation<br>(in-distro method)
 This procedure is suitable for the installation of small clusters and evaluation projects.
 It would need to be adjusted for use in a production environment using a Cluster Management system.

-**Omni-Path Switches:** In general, Omni-Path switches can be used in their out-of-box state.
-Some configuration and firmware updates should be done for a production environment, but are usually unecessary for small evaluation systems.
-Managing switches will be covered in a separate document.

 > ## Work in Progress, open questions:
+> - Host stack packages:
+>   - is a reboot required between opa-basic-tools and the other packages?
 >   - is opa-address-resolution useful for anything?
-> - is reboot required between opa-basic-tools and the other packages?
 > - OMPI warning: "There was an error initializing an OpenFabrics device".
+>   - This warning probably occurs because IB adapters are present in the machines I am using.
 >   - Fix: Use ```mpirun --mca btl ^openib``` or ```configure --enable-mca-no-build=btl-openib```
-> - is the OpenMPI tree relocatable?
+> - Is the OpenMPI tree relocatable?
 Initial look: inconclusive.
+> - ```rpm -Uvh /tmp/CornelisOPX-OPXS.RHEL*-x86_64.*/repos/OPA_PKGS/RPMS/hfi1-diagtools-sw-0.8-117.x86_64.rpm```
-> - summarize differences between tarball and in-distro installs.
+> - Summarize differences between tarball and in-distro installs.
 >   - no hfi1 commands
 >   - opa admin commands can only be run by root
+>   - ```memlock``` in ```/etc/security/limits.conf```
 >   - no AIP
-> - build and run deviation.c?

-## Installation

-Prerequisites
+## Prerequisites
 - A cluster of two or more Linux servers running a RHEL-like Linux distro.
 - Passwordless ssh from the headnode to all nodes.
 - Omni-Path adapters installed in each node, and cabled to an Omni-Path switch.
+  - If using a pair of nodes, these can be cabled back-to-back, without a switch.
+- Optional/Recommended:
+  - There is a non-root user with a shared home directory.
-- Optional/Recommended: pdsh has been installed on the headnode ```yum install pdsh```.
+  - pdsh has been installed on the headnode ```yum install pdsh```.

+**Omni-Path Switches:** In general, Omni-Path switches can be used in their out-of-box state.
+Some configuration and firmware updates should be done for a production environment, but are usually unecessary for small evaluation systems.
+Managing switches will be covered in a separate document.

+## Install the host stack
 On each node, install the Omni-Path host stack:
 ```
-yum install -y opa-basic-tools
-reboot
-yum intsall -y rdma-core libpsm2 opa-fastfabric opa-address-resolution opa-fm
+yum install -y opa-basic-tools rdma-core libpsm2 opa-fastfabric opa-address-resolution opa-fm
 ```
 At this point, you may want to setup the IP-over-Fabric settings (also known as IPoIB).
 This is usual, but optional, and not required for the following MPI tests.
 Do this in the same way as for any other network interface by creating a ```/etc/sysconfig/network-scripts/ifcfg-ib0``` file, typically with a static IP address.
 ```